metrorailings/OwlBlog/content/posts/week-8-insights.md

 Chargers running on second-and-forever midway through the 4th quarter.

 Los Angeles not showing enough confidence in itself in a tough road situation.

+Denver's rushing defense still remains one of the league's best.

+Once again, Chargers, runs and short routes will not cut the mustard here when you're behind the sticks by 20 yards.

+Drew Lock is truly a terrible quarterback.
+But the Chargers are just terrible in blowing leads.